-(1) Except as provided in subdivision (2) of this subsection, the owner or operator of an ICI boiler or reciprocating engine subject to this section shall conduct an inspection and tune-up of the emission unit a minimum of once per calendar year beginning with year 2018.
+(1) Except as provided in subdivision (2) of this subsection or subdivision (12) of subsection (n) of this section, the owner or operator of an ICI boiler or reciprocating engine subject to this section shall conduct an inspection and tune-up of the emission unit a minimum of once per calendar year beginning with year 2018.
 Each subsequent annual tune-up shall be performed no earlier than 180 days after the previous tune-up conducted under this section.
 The inspection and tune-up of the emission unit shall be conducted according to the manufacturer's recommended procedures, or, if the manufacturer's recommendations are no longer available, according to best available practices.